doanja/TriviaGame/README.md

 # License

-This work is Unlicensed under a (http://unlicense.org).
+This work is Unlicensed (http://unlicense.org).